sean-fitzsimmons/Git-instructions-/Git.notes.md

 git rebase --contiue
     You all deleted and the changes are either deleted or modified and applyed to the next commit

+## Rewording commits
+    Use rebase again
+git rebase -i 6fb2ba7^
+    replace the word pick with reword on the commits you want to reword It will open up the commits you want to reword
+    Reword and close the file and you are good Changing the name changes the commit id and all of the commits before it This is rewriting history
+        Do this only with the commits in the local repo

+## Reording commits
+Rebase again!
+git rebase -i 70ef834
+    This is the last commit so I can see all the commits use option-uparrow
+    To move the line you want up or down the commit list to the spot desired

+## How to squash commits together
+The parent is the commit below the one you want to work on